 So where do you start?

-First thing you need to do is identify that you’re in a circular fight and stuck in The Conflict Cycle.
+First thing you need to do is identify you’re in a circular fight and stuck in the Conflict Cycle.
 Until you’re clear that you’re in this loop, you won’t be able to effectively address it.

 Then you have to speak to your partner about that, the underlying issue.

-TIP: The intention here will not necessarily be about solving the issue at first.
-The intention will be more about creating understanding for both of you.
+TIP: The intention here is not necessarily about solving the issue at first.
+The intention is about creating an understanding for both of you.

-Consider that if your partner is refusing to do a simple task like put their dishes in the dishwasher instead of leaving them in the sink, they have something going on over there with them about the dishes as well.
-They’re making up meaning about your request to put their dishes in the sink.
-It could be that they make it mean you’re “trying to control them” or “treating them like a child” or “being disrespectful” or, or, or…
+Consider that if your partner is refusing to do a simple task like put their dishes in the dishwasher, they have an underlying issue about the dishes too; they’re making up meaning about your request to put their dishes in the sink, like you’re “trying to control them” or “treating them like a child” or “being disrespectful” etc. etc. etc…

-When you both sit down to talk about the underlying issue you can both start to understand why this has become such a hot-button topic.
-From there you can start to create a compromise about how you’re going to handle this moving forward.
+When you both sit down to talk about the underlying issues, you can start to understand why this has become such a hot-button topic.
+Then you can create a compromise about how you’re going to handle this moving forward.